mevans505/2024-VR-scene/episodes/uniform-resource-locators.Rmd

 ---

-## Introduction

 You might already be familiar with websites bringing together a mixture of content, such text, images, video or 3D models.

-Delivering stories over the web by using a browser provides many advantages.
-This includes people being able to easily access the content regardless of which platform they are using, such as PCs, mobiles or a VR headsets.
+Delivering/retrieving content over the web provides many advantages:

+- Being able to easily access the content regardless of which platform they are using, such as PCs, mobiles or a VR headsets.
+- Using common Internet interfaces and protocols (e.g. HTTP/HTTPs)
+to query, retrieve and display content.

+## Web Basics: Uniform Resource Locator
 In order to understand how to create stories over the web that link multidimensional data, it is first necessary to learn how data, of any type, is made available over the Internet.